AresMUSH/aresmush.com/tutorials/code/tinker.md

 Tinkering involves three steps:

-1. Log into the Web Portal with a coder character and select Admin -> Tinker.
+1. Log into the Web Portal with a coder character and select Code -> Tinker.
 2. Edit the code to do what you want and save it.
 3. Type `tinker` in-game to run the code.